 Kansas Social Security Disability law firm Bretz & Young protects people's rights

 If you sustain an injury or become sick and cannot work, you might be eligible to receive Social Security Disability Insurance (SSDI or SSD) benefits.
 However, obtaining such benefits can be a complicated ordeal.
 That's why it's important to have an experienced Kansas SSD lawyer on your side, fighting for your rights.

 At Bretz & Young, our knowledgeable Kansas Social Security Disability attorneys have years of experience helping injury victims secure the SSD benefits they rightfully deserve.
-In particular, attorney Ethan Kaplan has extensive experience helping people successfully apply for SSD benefits and representing disability claimants across the country.
+Attorney Ethan Kaplan has extensive experience helping people successfully apply for SSD benefits and representing disability claimants across the country.

 What's different about us?
-Attorney Kaplan prefers to have a meaningful personal involvement with his clients.
+Attorney Kaplan prefers a meaningful personal involvement with his clients.
 That way, you can be assured you case will be more than just another file.
 Your application will receive our personalized attention and care.

 What is Social Security Disability?